Climbing children (1963) Julia Braendle

 At this gym building on the Aveling in Hoogvliet, a facade relief by artist Julia Braendle has been laid to the left of the entrance.
 It is a figurative stylized concrete relief of four Climbing children, who adopt a gymnastic posture.
 They do hare, acrobatics and proudly show their muscles.
 The relief seems to have been made in a series, because exactly such a work can be found in Charlois at the Krabbendijkestraat 238, presumably from the same mold.
 Only other manual ceramic inserts have been used, because that is a bit more refined here.
 The work is strongly linked to the function of the building.

-Juliana Francisca Maria Tosco Brändle, or Julia Braendle (Rotterdam, 1929 - Bingelrade, 1982) has Swiss nationality and attends arts and crafts school (Kunstgewerbeschule) in Zurich and the Academy of Visual Arts in Rotterdam.
-She lived since 1969 in Bingelrade (South Limburg), where she dies on 30 September 1982.
-She is a watercolorist, illustrator, monumental art artist, sculptor, glass painter and enamel.
-It also decorates existing tiles and other ceramics.
+Juliana Francisca Maria Tosco Brändle, or Julia Braendle (Rotterdam, 1929 - Bingelrade, 1982) has Swiss nationality and attends the applied arts school (Kunstgewerbeschule) in Zurich and the Academy of Visual Arts in Rotterdam.
+She lived in Bingelrade (South Limburg) since 1969, where she died on September 30, 1982.
+She is a watercolorist, illustrator, artist of monumental art, sculptor, glass painter and enamelist.
+She also decorates existing tiles and other ceramics.
 Her work is for sale at art dealers.